-Assessing the needs for strengthening the preservation, restoration, or enhancement of the local and regional ecological connectivity in the local or regional priority ecological connectivity intervention areas identified under Measure 4.2.1. by territorial extension of or the designation of new protected areas by the local or regional authorities, accordingly to the applicable national legislation, taking into account the results of the local and regional ecological gap assessment, carried under Measure 4.1.3. particular (in the priority ecological connectivity intervention areas coverage protected by areas. and the assessment of the ecological connectivity and continuity of the local and regional ecological network), and deciding which form of spatial nature protection would be appropriate and sufficient in a given local or regional priority ecological connectivity intervention area to ensure the preservation, restoration, or enhancement of the ecological connectivity; that is assessing which of the following solutions is recommended in a given case:
+Assessing the needs for strengthening the preservation, restoration, or enhancement of the local and regional ecological connectivity in the local or regional priority ecological connectivity intervention areas identified under Measure 4.2.1. by territorial extension of the existing, or the designation of new protected areas by the local or regional authorities, accordingly to the applicable national legislation, taking into account the results of the local and regional ecological gap assessment, carried under Measure 4.1.3. (in particular the assessment of the priority ecological connectivity intervention areas coverage by protected areas, and the assessment of the ecological connectivity and continuity of the local and regional ecological network), and deciding which form of spatial nature protection would be appropriate and sufficient in a given local or regional priority ecological connectivity intervention area to ensure the preservation, restoration, or enhancement of the ecological connectivity; that is assessing which of the following solutions is recommended in a given case: